 - Points—All point data types are preserved once processed through the ArcGIS Maps for Adobe Creative Cloud extension.
 Shape markers are organized as editable vector layers for which the object's stroke and fill are preserved to match the data in your ArcGIS Pro file.
 Picture markers and 3D markers are processed as image layers.

 - Lines—Line data works similarly to point data.
 Use the solid stroke layer property in ArcGIS Pro for the most flexibility editing the vector layer.
-Picture stroke and gradient strokes are converted to image layers in Illustrator.
+Picture strokes and gradient strokes are converted to image layers in Illustrator.

 - Polygons—Like point and line data, polygon feature organization is preserved in your .aix file.